-- 6. Insert a new bulb into the socket. push it in, and then turn it clockwise until it stops. - 7.
-Install the bulb holder together with the dust protector by pushing both into the original position.
+- 6. Remove the burnt-out bulb by pushing it in and turning it counterclockwise. - 7.
+Insert a new bulb into the socket, push it in, and then turn it clockwise until it stops. - 8.
+Install the bulb holder together with the dust protector by pushing both into their original position.

-Place the bulb holder and dust protector correctly in its position to avoid dust and water entering.
+Place the bulb holder and the dust protector in their original position to avoid dust and water from entering.

-- 8. Install the screws and the tail/brake light unit. - 9.
-Install the panel.
+- 9. Place the tail/brake light unit in the original position, and then install the screws.

+- 10. Install the panel.

+- 11. Close the seat.